scalamolecule/molecule/coreTests/shared/src/test/scala/molecule/coreTests/test/pagination/README.md

 Normal restrictions of offset pagination and SQL databases:
-- gets slower and slower for large data sets
+- gets slower and slower the higher the offset is.